linan7788626/bending_light_cython/README.md

 ###Science Side
 1. Save the parameters of current lensing system, including lenses and sources.
-2. Make the catalog of lensing system inputable.
+2. Make the catalog of lensing system to be an input file.
-3. Show all the parameters of current lensing sytem in real time.
+3. Show all the parameters of current lensing system in real time.